-Inflation 2.5% per year Overall Payroll Growth 3.5 to 10.5% per year, including inflation Discount Rate 3.71% Administrative Expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68.
-Mortality Rates - Service Retirees RP2000 Combined Mortality Table with Blue Collar Adjustment with male rates multiplied by 109% and female rates multiplied by 103% and projected on a fully generational basis with scale BB.
-Mortality Rates - Disabled Retirees RP2000 Combined Mortality Table with Blue Collar Adjustment with male rates multiplied by 109% and female rates multiplied by 103% with a 3 year set-forward for both males and females.
-The rates are projected on a fully generational basis with scale BB to account for future mortality improvements subject to the 3% floor.
+Inflation 2.5% per year Overall Payroll Growth 3.5 to 11.5% per year, including inflation Discount Rate 2.75% Administrative Expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68.
+Mortality Rates - Service Retirees 2019 Municipal Retirees of Texas Mortality Tables.
+The rates are projected on a fully generational basis with scale UMP.
+Mortality Rates - Disabled Retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set-forward for females.
+In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
+The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.